secretstartups/handbook/people-group/disaster-recovery-plan/index.html.md

 ## Disaster Recovery Plan

-When a natural disaster or weather event occurs in a location that is near the home of a team member, the People Specialist and People Experience Teams (known as the People Operations Team) will send a notification email to all relevant team members, using the [template](https://gitlab.com/gitlab-com/people-group/General/-/blob/master/.gitlab/email_templates/natural_disaster_notification.md) found in the People Group project.
+When a disaster or weather event occurs in a location that is near the home of a team member, the People Specialist and People Experience Teams (known as the People Operations Team) will send a notification email to all relevant team members and their manager, using the [template](https://gitlab.com/gitlab-com/people-group/General/-/blob/master/.gitlab/email_templates/natural_disaster_notification.md) found in the People Group project.

-What is a natural disaster and when do these policies go into effect?
-Generally speaking a natural disaster is an event which has the potential to pose a significant threat to human health and safety, property, critical infrastuctures and national security.
-These natural disasters may come without any warning or they could be driven by seasonal weather patterns.
-Different countries around the world have various ways of declaring an "Natural Disaster".
+What is a disaster and when do these policies go into effect?
+Generally speaking a disaster is an event which has the potential to pose a significant threat to human health and safety, property, critical infrastuctures and national security.
+These disasters may come without any warning and/or they could be driven by seasonal weather patterns.
+Different countries around the world have various ways of declaring a "Disaster".
 For example the office of [Disaster Management in India](https://ndma.gov.in) is responsible for managing and declaring Natural Disasters.
 In the United States of America the [Department of Homeland Security](https://www.dhs.gov/natural-disasters) is responsible for making these Disaster declarations and the federal response.

 ### Team member assistance